aslak3/cpu32/README.md

 # TODO

-* Expose condition code register and allow it to be stacked/transferred to a register
+* Expose condition code register to allow it to be stacked/transferred to a register
 * Test bench for control unit
 * Integration into FPGA environment
 * Interrupts
 * Support for narrower then 32 bit IO/memory ports
+* Start thinking about supervisor level access
 * ...

 # Instruction formats